manolowph/JS-Basics/README.md

-# JS-Basics
+# Hi, I am SoftUni Student 👨🏻‍💻
- This is my first repository, where I will store everything I did in my PB course 👨🏻‍💻
+This is my first repository, where I will store everything I did in my course